bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_step if the Crazyflie is unbalanced; unbalanced %}
 If your Crazyflie drifts a lot when taking off, there are a few things you should check.

 * Make sure the battery is centered.
 If it has slipped too far to either side, the Crazyflie might have a hard time compensating for it.
 * Check that the propellers are spinning freely.
 Blow lightly on them, one by one, and verify that they turn.
-A a common problem is that hair is jammed between the propeller and motor.
+A common problem is that hair is jammed between the propeller and motor.
 If this is the problem. just pull the propeller off from the motor, remove the hair and reinstall the propeller.
 * Check that the propellers are balanced, [see the balancing propellers guide](/balancing-propellers/)